kermitt2/entity-fishing/doc/restAPI.rst

 The elements present in this response are:

-- rawName: The term name
+- **rawName**: The term name

-- preferredTerm: The normalised term name
+- **preferredTerm**: The normalised term name

-- nerd_score: NERD score confidence
+- **nerd_score**: always 0.0 because no disambiguation took place in a KB access

-- nerd_selection_score: NERD selection score confidence
+- **nerd_selection_score**: always 0.0 because no disambiguation took place in a KB access

-- wikipediaExternalRef: unique identifier of the concept in wikipedia
+- **wikipediaExternalRef**: unique identifier of the concept in wikipedia

-- wikidataId: unique identifier of the concept in wikidata
+- **wikidataId**: unique identifier of the concept in wikidata

-- definitions: list of wikipedia definitions (usually in wikipedia a concept contains one and only one definition).
+- **definitions**: list of wikipedia definitions (usually in wikipedia a concept contains one and only one definition).
 Each definition is characterized by three properties:

- - definition: The text of the definition
+ - **definition**: The text of the definition

- - source: The knowledge base from which the definition comes from (in this case can be wikipedia-en, wikipedia-de and wikipedia-fr)
+ - **source**: The knowledge base from which the definition comes from (in this case can be wikipedia-en, wikipedia-de and wikipedia-fr)

- - lang: the language of the definition
+ - **lang**: the language of the definition

-- categories: This provides a list of Wikipedia categories7 directly coming from the wikipedia page of the disambiguated entity.
+- **categories**: This provides a list of Wikipedia categories7 directly coming from the wikipedia page of the disambiguated entity.
 Each category is characterised by the following properties:

- - category: The category name
+ - **category**: The category name

- - source: The knowledge base from which the definition comes from.
+ - **source**: The knowledge base from which the definition comes from.

- - pageId: the Id of the page describing the category
+ - **pageId**: the Id of the page describing the category

-- domains: For each entry, Wikipedia provides a huge set of categories, that are not always well curated (1 milion categories in the whole wikipedia).
+- **domains**: For each entry, Wikipedia provides a huge set of categories, that are not always well curated (1 milion categories in the whole wikipedia).
 Domains are generic classification of concepts, they are mapped from the wikipedia categories.

-- multilingual: provides references to multi-languages resources referring to the same entity.
+- **multilingual**: provides references to multi-languages resources referring to the same entity.
 E.g. the entity country called Austria is Österreich in German wikipedia and Autriche in French wikipedia.
 The page_id provided here relates to the language-specific Wikipedia (e.g. in the above example the page_id for the country Autriche in the French Wikipedia is 15).

 Term Lookup